Activities at OEWRI are primarily focused on the following six program areas:

 3. Water Quality Monitoring - The Institute is a leader in stream sampling, trend analysis, and water quality data interpretation in southwest Missouri.
 Through collaboration, contracts, and grants, OEWRI provides expert advice and technical support to watershed groups, local communities, and private businesses to help plan and implement baseline and regulatory water quality monitoring programs.
 OEWRI also performs watershed nonpoint source modeling to support management and planning projects;

-4. Stream Stability and Sedimentation - Physical river research projects focus on three areas: channel morphology, long-term channel dynamics, and sediment contaminant dispersal;
+4. Stream Stability and Sedimentation - River research projects focus on four areas: channel morphology, long-term channel dynamics, sediment contaminant dispersal, and habitat assessment/restoration;

-5. Collaborative Environmental Programs - OEWRI collaborates with experts and agencies in other fields to address water resources problems in the Ozarks in the fields of urban and agricultural land management, biomonitoring, water hazard analysis, and water supply vulnerability;
+5. Collaborative Environmental Programs - OEWRI collaborates with experts and agencies in other fields to address water resources problems in the Ozarks in the areas of urban and agricultural land management, biomonitoring, water hazard analysis, water supply vulnerability, and climate change impacts;

 6. Student Training and Research - OEWRI supports undergraduate hourly workers, undergraduate research projects, graduate assistants, and master's thesis projects.